TopoFabbri/TowersOfHanoi/README.md

 ## Overview

 Welcome to Hell's Hanoi, a daring new take on the classic Towers of Hanoi puzzle game.
 In this version, you're challenged to move discs between towers in a hellish environment, designed to increase the thrill and intensity of this traditional game.
-The ambient flames, demonic aesthetics, and spine-chilling soundtrack adds a unique, haunting twist to the game.
+The ambient flames and demonic aesthetics, adds a unique, haunting twist to the game.

 ## Game Rules